-You may find it useful to include in your university application an AIU letter.
+You may find it useful to include in your university application an AIU letter (PDF, 63KB).

 Republic of Korea

-The New Zealand Qualifications Authority and the Korea Institute for Curriculum and Evaluation (KICE) have completed a joint research report on the Comparison of Senior Secondary School Qualifications between the Republic of Korea and New Zealand.
-The report looks at the education systems between the two countries and provides a curriculum-to-curriculum analysis of Mathematics and Science subjects.
+The New Zealand Qualifications Authority and the Korea Institute for Curriculum and Evaluation (KICE) completed a joint research report on the Comparison of Senior Secondary School Qualifications between the Republic of Korea and New Zealand.
+The report looked at the education systems of the two countries, and provided a curriculum-to-curriculum analysis of Mathematics and Science subjects.

 Spain recognises NCEA when Spanish students with NCEA return to Spain for further study.

-The university application process and confirmation of recognition is in a letter from the Embassy of Spain.
+The university application process and confirmation of recognition is in a letter from the Embassy of Spain (PDF, 275KB).